kwatch/oktest/python/README.txt

 You can use ok() instead of 'assertXxx()' in unittest.

-Oktest requires Python 2.4 or later.
-Oktest is ready for Python 3.
+Oktest requires Python 2.4 or later (3.x is supported).

 NOTICE!!
 Oktest is a young project and specification may change in the future.